-A business can become infected with malware via infected documents in an email or a link within an email that connects your computer to an infected website.
+A business can become infected with malware via contaminated documents in an email or a link within an email that connects your computer to an infected website.
 In addition, malware can be downloaded to users’ workstations and laptops by visiting legitimate websites – especially social networking sites - and clicking on the documents, videos or photos posted there.
-This malware can also spread across a business’ internal network
+This malware can also spread across a business’ internal network.

 - Internet Security Essentials for Business (US Chamber of Commerce)

 - Onguardonline.gov (FTC) For videos and tutorials about protecting information, creating cybersecurity plans, employee training materials, and more.